MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 ## Create and apply a Terraform execution plan

-Once you create your configuration file, this section explains how to create an *execution plan* and apply that plan to your cloud infrastructure.
+This section explains how to create an *execution plan* and apply that plan to your cloud infrastructure.
 In this demo, the cloud infrastructure is the Azure subscription you logged into with your service principal.

 1. Initialize the Terraform deployment with [terraform init](https://www.terraform.io/docs/commands/init.html).
 This step downloads the Azure modules required to create an Azure resource group.